Antony Donaldson: Travel to United States

 Awarded a Harkness Foundation Fellowship in 1966, to live and work in the United States for two years, he went to Los Angeles where he met up with Joe Goode, Bob Graham, Ed Ruscha, Kenny Price and Ed Moses (artist), among many eminent artists working there at this time.

-The couple of years he spent in L.A. had a strong impact on his work, and this can be seen with evidence in the series of large canvasses dedicated to cinemas.
-‘With these there is an exploration of isometric and axonometric perspectives, in which the three dimensions of space are given equal importance.
-Their modernist architecture, influenced by cubism with echoing shapes, ornamental zigzags, monumental formal volumes, geometrical fullness, and a volumetric frenzy made all the more vivid in the inimitable Californian light.’
+The years he spent in L.A. had an impact on his work, which is evident in the series of large canvasses dedicated to cinemas.
+"With these there is an exploration of isometric and axonometric perspectives, in which the three dimensions of space are given equal importance.
+Their modernist architecture, influenced by cubism with echoing shapes, ornamental zigzags, monumental formal volumes, geometrical fullness, and a volumetric frenzy made all the more vivid in the inimitable Californian light."

 1968 marked the ‘beginning of a time of "unbridled enjoyment" in which taboos were challenged, girls wore trousers and bikinis, and went topless on the beach.
 In his panels, as well as the traditional treatment of water that evokes purity, and freshness, the painter tackled other notions he holds dear: movements, reflections, transparency, plays of light, the relationship between sky and liquid surface, and between fluidity and solidity, the way in which water deconstructs the sunlight, and the graceful emergence of forms.
 The realistic depiction of bodies is emphasised by their glow, achieved thanks to the lacquered acrylic on a fibreglass base’.